Participer au site avec un Tip

 Return the indices that would sort the Categorical.

-Changed to sort missing values at the end.
+Missing values are sorted at the end.

 Parameters